opencv/opencv/modules/core/doc/basic_structures.rst

     Changes the number of matrix rows.

-    :param sz: The new number of rows.
+    :param sz: New number of rows.
-    :param s: The value assigned to the newly added elements
+    :param s: Value assigned to the newly added elements.

 The methods change the number of matrix rows.
 If the matrix is reallocated, the first ``min(Mat::rows, sz)`` rows are preserved.
-The methods emulates the corresponding methods of the STL vector class.
+The methods emulate the corresponding methods of the STL vector class.

-.. index:: Mat::reserve

 Mat::reserve
 ---------------
 .. cpp:function:: void Mat::reserve( size_t sz )

-    Reserves space for the certain number of rows
+    Reserves space for the certain number of rows.

-    :param sz: The number of rows
+    :param sz: Number of rows.

-The methods reserves space for ``sz`` rows.
-If matrix already has space enough to store ``sz`` rows, nothing happens.
+The method reserves space for ``sz`` rows.
+If the matrix already has enough space to store ``sz`` rows, nothing happens.
 If the matrix is reallocated, the first ``Mat::rows`` rows are preserved.
-The methods emulates the corresponding method of the STL vector class.
+The method emulates the corresponding method of the STL vector class.

-.. index:: Mat::push_back

 Mat::push_back
 --------------